oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/6-create-new-av.md

 - Create fact measures (measures from the fact table) and calculated measures.
 The tool will create the Analytic View object for you using this information.

 Estimated Time:  5 minutes.

+### Objectives

+In this lab you will:

+- Create a new Analytic View.

+### Prerequisites:

+- Complete the previous lab.

 ## Task 1 - Create a New Analytic View